 - Between 2006 and 2014, generalised trust in major cities increased moderately, and fell notably in regional and remote areas of Australia. - As a result, the level of generalised trust is now highest in major cities.
-This contrasts with conditions in 2006, when major cities had the lowest level of generalised trust.
+This contrasts with conditions in 2006, when major cities had the lowest level of generalised trust among reported remoteness classes.